-- 2. Statutory Rape-Nonforcible sexual intercourse with a person who is under the statutory age of consent. - c.
+- c.
 Quid Pro Quo Sexual Harassment as Defined in Title IX Regulations ("Title IX Quid Pro Quo Sexual Harassment"): An employee of the University conditioning the provision of aid, benefit, or service on another individual's participation in unwelcome sexual conduct. - d.
 Hostile Environment Sexual Harassment as Defined in Title IX Regulation ("Title IX Hostile Environment Sexual Harassment"): Unwelcome conduct based on sex that would be determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity.3 - e.
 Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
 The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence. - f.
 Domestic Violence: Violence committed by a current or former spouse or intimate partner of the Complainant; a person with whom the Complainant shares a child in common; a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Virginia; by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Virginia.
 To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship.
+The people cohabitating must be current or former spouses or have an intimate relationship. - g.
+Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.
+Stalking may

-3 Whether conduct is unwelcome is a subjective determination based on the specific Complainant.
+^{3.} Whether conduct is unwelcome is a subjective determination based on the specific Complainant.
 Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.